 Power Distributors and Dispatchers coordinate, regulate, or distribute electricity or steam.

-Power Distributors with little to no experience tend to make between $53370 and $67250 while the more experienced ones make over $94830 per year.
+Power Distributors and Dispatchers with little to no experience tend to make between $54670 and $69440 while the more experienced ones can earn over $100810 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Power Distributor is to move to a higher paying state like WA.
-Right now, the highest paying states for Power Distributors are WA, WY, ND, MA and OR.
+One of the easiest ways to increase your salary as a Power Distributor and Dispatcher is to move to a higher paying state like WA.
+Right now, the highest paying states for Power Distributors and Dispatchers are WA, NY, NV, OR and KY.

-3 other factors that can increase your salary as A Power Distributor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Power Distributor and Dispatcher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Power Distributors what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Power Distributors and Dispatchers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.

 Pros and Cons